 ✎ Related: Trustworthy Identity Theft Protection Services ➔

 4. First American Financial Corp: 885 Million Users

 Hackers breached the company’s system in May 2019, affecting the records of 885 million users.
 The company leaked bank account numbers, statements, and mortgage tax records.
 This was one of the most significant data breaches affecting US citizens since the Yahoo incident.

 Facebook works with third-party media companies that store and manage some of Facebook’s data.
 One of them is a Mexican-based company called Cultura Colectiva, and this is the company the hackers breached.
 The criminals compromised over 540 million accounts, accessing user’s comments, likes, reactions, and account names.

 In November 2018, Marriott International announced that hackers had accessed the information of 500 million users.
 The breach initially occurred in 2014 on systems supporting Starwood Hotel Brands.

 In 2016 Marriot acquired the brand of hotels, and the hackers remained inside the system.
 In 2018 they realized the hackers had been accessing customers’ personal and travel information for 4 years.
 Private investigators traced the cyberattack back to a Chinese intelligence group seeking information about American citizens.

 The MySpace breach hit the deadlines in 2016.
 At this time, the company wasn’t an important player in the social media sector, but it still had the data of millions of people.
-Hackers sold the breached accounts in a black market website called The Real Deal, with an asking price of 6 bitcoin per account, at the time $3,000.
+Hackers sold the breached accounts on a black market website called The Real Deal, with an asking price of 6 bitcoins per account, at the time $3,000.

 In 2018, Twitter alerted its users that a glitch or software bug was storing unmasked passwords.
 Twitter told its 330 million users to change their passwords, and the company quickly solved the problem.
 Although Twitter didn’t publicly state the number of accounts compromised, the breach could have been massive.